White Sands Beach Park

 Other than that, White Sands Beach is not particularly impressive.
 The Big Island is known for beaches with colors other than white, which makes a small white-sand beach like this one special.
 It is located next to a street in a busy area and surrounded by buildings.
 But it is easy to reach as it is located just south of Kailua-Kona.
 On the shore are a few coconut palms, and lava rocks frame both ends of the beach.

-The bodyboarding and surfing conditions are often times great, so when the surf is up you’ll see many people in the water here.
+The bodyboarding and surfing conditions are often good, so when the surf is up you’ll see many people in the water here.
 In fact, this beach is one of the most popular bodyboarding locations in the area.
 The nearshore ocean bottom is mainly sandy and slopes gradually.
 The swimming conditions are good when the waves are not too high, but during rough ocean conditions, the strong shorebreak is dangerous and a strong rip current can pull swimmers into the open ocean.
+Snorkeling is only worth considering when the water is calm and clear.

-- Multiple names: Also called La'aloa Beach, Magic Sands, and Disappearing Sands due to its shifting shoreline during high surf.
+Multiple beach names: Also called La'aloa Beach Park, Magic Sands and Disappearing Sands

 Frequently Asked Questions